 What is Terrorism?

 Terrorism is different from other crimes.
 Most crimes punish an act itself.
 The intent of the person carrying out the act may affect the defenses available or the severity of the punishment, but in the case of terrorism the intent of the person is critical to the definition of the crime because of its very nature.
 To commit terrorism is to intend a particular goal through causing fear in others.

-Most terrorist acts would be considered a crime regardless of the intent of the person responsible.
+Most acts of terrorism or terroristic threat would be considered a crime regardless of the intent of the person responsible.
 These acts, such as shootings, bombings, and other acts of violence would result in criminal liability regardless of the intent or purpose of the perpetrators.
 These crimes become terrorism when they are intended to intimidate civilians and the government.

 In many circumstances, intent is difficult to prove.
 Normally, the burden of proving intent is on the prosecution, but in the case of terrorism, acts that "appear to be intended" to intimidate or coerce may still qualify as terroristic crimes without additional evidence.

 One prominent example of a domestic terrorism-related conviction involved Timothy McVeigh, responsible for the Oklahoma City bombing of a federal building in 1995.
 McVeigh hoped the bombing would lead to a revolution.
 He was convicted for his use of weapons of mass destruction and for the murders for which he was responsible and put to death by lethal injection, but he wasn't charged with "terrorism" per se.

 Additional Unlawful Conduct